moon-up/moon-sdk-kotlin/docs/Erc4337Api.md

 <a id="signBroadcastUserOpTx"></a>
 # **signBroadcastUserOpTx**
-> AccountControllerResponse signBroadcastUserOpTx(authorization, accountName, inputBody)
+> TransactionAPIResponse signBroadcastUserOpTx(authorization, accountName, inputBody)